rs126/RsM22LabCS408/README.md

 dependencies.
 It is intended to be a starting point for web development projects that are written in plain HTML, CSS, and JavaScript.

+The main webpage will just include a few bullet points of information about myself, a section to add two numbers and a joke generator.

 ## Getting Started

 To get started, clone this repository and run the following commands: